From Unsupervised to Few-shot Graph Anomaly Detection: A Multi-scale Contrastive Learning Approach: Conclusion

 \section{Conclusion}

 In this paper, we investigate the problem of graph anomaly detection.
 By jointly capturing anomalous patterns from multiple scales with both patch level and context level contrastive learning, we propose a novel algorithm, \ourmethod, to learn the representation of nodes in a graph.
 With a statistical anomaly estimator to capture the agreement from multiple perspectives, we predict an anomaly score for each node so that anomaly detection can be conducted subsequently.
 As a handful of ground-truth anomalies may be available in real applications, we further extend our method as \ourmethodfs, a powerful method to utilize labeled anomalies to handle the settings of few-shot graph anomaly detection.
 Experiments on six benchmark datasets validate the performance of the proposed \ourmethod and \ourmethodfs.
+In the future, leverage the in-context learning capacity which only requires a few samples, we will look into foundation models or large language models \cite{pan2024integrating,liu2024arc}, for effective graph anomaly detection,